ckgriswold/ag_gpu_submission/README.md

 # ag_gpu_sumission

+This repository consists of zipped folders containing

+[1] ag_gpu program
+[2] parameter and analysis files corresponding to each figure [3] Suppementary Materials

-This repository consists of the ag_gpu program, simulation results (and analysis files), as well as supplementary material for a project under review.
+for a project currently under review.